NhatNam0608/Segformer3DPlusPlus/README.md

 ```bash
 pip install -r requirements.txt
 ```
-### 2. Download data:
+### 3. Download data:
-Download data for this repository at ...
+Please download the dataset required for this repository from the following link:

-Structure like this image:
+👉 Download Dataset Here (insert actual link)

+Once downloaded, extract it into the root directory of the project.
+The folder structure should look like the following:

 ![image](https://github.com/user-attachments/assets/60c55384-8e4a-454e-b7b3-32f0b21b98e9)

 ---